arantespp/arantespp.com/posts/zettelkasten/aida-model.md

 ---
 title: AIDA Model
-excerpt: It was created to understand better the process, os steps that the consumer goes thought, before purchasing a product.
+excerpt: It was created to understand better the process, or steps that the consumer goes thought, before purchasing a product.
 date: 2020-08-08
 rating: 2
 tags: